 So Saul assembled the army and mustered them at Telaim.
 There were 200,000 foot soldiers and 10,000 men of Judah.
 Saul proceeded to the city of Amalek, where he set an ambush in the wadi.
 Saul said to the Kenites, "Go on and leave!
 Go down from among the Amalekites!
 Otherwise I will sweep you away with them!
 After all, you were kind to all the Israelites when they came up from Egypt."
 So the Kenites withdrew from among the Amalekites.
 Then Saul struck down the Amalekites all the way from Havilah to Shur, which is next to Egypt.
 He captured King Agag of the Amalekites alive, but he executed all Agag's people with the sword.
 However, Saul and the army spared Agag, along with the best of the flock, the cattle, the fatlings, and the lambs, as well as everything else that was of value.
 They were not willing to slaughter them.
 But they did slaughter everything that was despised and worthless.
 (1 Samuel 15:4-9 NET)

 I have not been able to find an approximation of the number of people and animals slaughtered by Israel.
 However, if two hundred and ten thousand soldiers attacked them it probably was at least that many and likely more (based on the victories Israel had when greatly outnumbered in previous battles).
 Saul, after killing tens of thousands of men, women, children, and animals, felt justified in saving a token king.
 Surely, he had accomplished the intent of God’s command – the destruction of the Amalekite nation.
-So what could be wrong in saving one man?
+So what could be wrong with saving one man?
 (Proverbs 14:12) What a trophy the king would make in his court!

 Then the word of the LORD came to Samuel: "I regret that I have made Saul king, for he has turned away from me and has not done what I told him to do."
 Samuel became angry and he cried out to the LORD all that night.
 (1 Samuel 15:10-11 NET)